Cadbury Logo

 Cadbury's Logo 1921

-Interestingly, another one was used along with the previous version of the logo.
-And it was not even quite a logo but rather the signature of William Cadbury.
-At the same time, it began to be actively used only in 1952.
-Because the logo was made in the signature format, the readability of the verbal inscription was at a low level.
-It was blue lettering, which, although it looked spectacular, seemed out of place for many new buyers.
+Interestingly, another version was used alongside the previous logo.
+And it was not even quite a logo, but rather William Cadbury’s signature.
+At the same time, it was only actively used in 1952.
+Because the logo was made in the signature format, the readability of the verbal inscription was low.
+Although it looked spectacular, the blue lettering seemed out of place for many new buyers.

 1960 – 1985